EDSA: Bicycle lanes

 The entire span of EDSA has one-way Class II bike lanes along both sides of the road, established as part of the national government's Metropolitan Bike Lane Network and funded by the Bayanihan to Recover as One Act during the COVID-19 pandemic.
 Most of the bicycle lanes along EDSA are paint separated while some sections have physical separation using bollards and concrete barriers.
+During the rehabilitation, it is slowly being replaced by a shared bicycle and pedestrian lane.